Feel free to contact us.

 About Patricia Prüfer

-In her research, Patricia focuses on questions from education, labor, and behavioral economics, and combines data-driven decision making with appropriate (experimental) research designs as well as advanced data analysis techniques.
-As a linking pin between the worlds of research and policy, she regularly gives workshops, master classes, talks and guest lectures about digital transformation and the application of analytics to support diverse organizations, such as ministries, municipalities or civil society organizations.
+In her research, Patricia focuses on questions from the fields of education and labour economics, combining data-driven decision-making with appropriate (experimental) research designs and advanced data analysis techniques.
+As a linking pin between the worlds of research and policy, she regularly gives workshops, masterclasses, lectures and guest lectures on digital transformation, data maturity and the application of analytics and AI literacy to support a wide range of organisations, such as ministries, municipalities and civil society organisations.

-Patricia is a member of the Analytics Advisory Committee of the Dutch Ministry of Finance and its subordinated public agencies.
-Moreover, she is a member of an Advisory Board at the Ministry of the Interior and the Ministry of Justice to advise on risk models and algorithms.
+Patricia is a member of the Analytics Advisory Committee of the Ministry of Finance.
+She is also a member of the advisory board of the “Zicht op-Methode” (Insight Method) for the Ministry of the Interior and Kingdom Relations and the Ministry of Justice and Security, advising on risk models and algorithms.

-Since her PhD in Economics at Tilburg University on a dissertation in Econometrics in 2008, Patricia has remained an affiliate researcher at the Department of Economics at Tilburg University.
-For recent scientific publications, see below.
+Since obtaining her PhD in Economics at Tilburg University with a thesis in Econometrics in 2008, Patricia has been affiliated with the Economics department at Tilburg University as a research fellow.
+For recent publications, see below.
 For the whole list of publications, see: https://www.centerdata.nl/publicaties.

 Publications (peer-reviewed)